Structural Engineering Insight for Architects

 -

 A professional engineer (PE) license applies to a variety of engineering disciplines, including civil, environmental, geotechnical, mechanical, plumbing, and structural.
+A structural engineer that is a Professional Engineer can only advise on mechanical, electrical, and plumbing systems only if they have expertise also in those disciplines.
 Depending on the jurisdiction and location of the project, a practicing structural engineer with a PE license in good standing can sign off on most projects.
 Some states require structural engineers to have a structural engineer (SE) license in addition to a PE license for certain types of projects.

 -